Towards a deterministic KPZ equation with fractional diffusion: The stationary problem

-Finally, as $\hat{u}=u_1+u_2$, we conclude. \end{proof} As in \cite{HMV}, we can prove the following existence result. \begin{Theorem} Under the general hypotheses on $s$ and $q$, assume that $\Omega\equiv \mathbb{R}^N$.
-There exists a constant $C_1$ depending on $q$ and $N$ such that if \eqref{m00} holds with constant $C_1$, then there exist a positive weak solution $u\in W^{1,q}_{loc}(\ren)$ to the equation
+Now, as in \cite{HMV}, we can prove the following existence result. \begin{Theorem} Under the general hypotheses on $s$ and $q$, assume that $\Omega\equiv \mathbb{R}^N$.
+There exists a constant $C_1$ depending on $q$ and $N$ such that if \eqref{m00} holds with constant $C_1$, then there exists a positive weak solution $u\in W^{1,q}_{loc}(\ren)$ to the equation

 \end{Theorem} \begin{proof} Take $u_1$ as the solution to problem

 and define by recurrence $u_{k+1}$ by setting